 Upon first listen to ‘Burn it Down’ it’s immediately clear that Billy Lockett is a talent.
 It’s heart-on-sleeve songwriting that is pulled together by resounding piano backing, but this isn’t your average piano pop, each blazing sentiment is torn apart at the seams, bruised and scarred by a broken heart.
 Lockett pours his heart out with defeating sincerity but resolute conviction.
 It’s a beautiful thing.
 Magnificently crafted and remarkably delivered.
 This is one of the most epic moments of the year.
 Flawless.

-Get Inuit ‘Mean Heart’
+Indoor Pets ‘Mean Heart’

 The sensual 80’s inspired cut from Aussie band FAIRCHILD proves that sometimes less is more.
 Opting for the slow burn, ‘Breathless’ ramps up the heat only to cement it’s sincerity, that simply we all make mistakes and sometimes we put our trust in the wrong people.
 But it’s not all sorrow, and in turning that frown upside down, they find solace.